ploMP4/GoGo-MyProject/README.md

   The key defined is the argument you need to pass to activate the subcommand.
-The value contains data about what it does
+The value contains data about what it does.

   **_Example:_**